hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 Follow these steps to migrate your old TFE environments to new TFE workspaces.

-~> **Important:** Workspace migration is not yet available in Private Terraform Enterprise (PTFE).
-A future PTFE release will enable migration.

 ## Step 1: Create a New Organization

 You can't use the current version of TFE with a legacy organization because the internals are too different.
 If you don't already have an organization in the new TFE, do the following: